Water damage in construction

-Fire damage usually steals headlines for catastrophic loss on a construction site.
-While fire continues to lead the way for severity, it is water damage that has emerged as a major cause of loss for both frequency and severity.
-Non-weather water claims are among the most common type of property insurance claims.1 Industry experts are saying water damage now accounts for well over a third of all construction losses.2 Commercial, non-weather water damage losses cost the insurance industry over $16 billion per year.1 According to the United States Congressional Budget Office, if you add in weather related hurricane and flood damage, these figures are well over $50 billion annually.
+Non-weather water claims are among the most common type of property insurance claims in construction costing the industry an estimate $16 billion per year.1 Industry experts estimate non-weather water claims account for over a third of all construction losses.2 And according to the United States Congressional Budget Office, if you add in weather related hurricane and flood damage, these figures are well over $50 billion annually.

 Pre-construction activities